 The bats on the walls are paper bats I made for our front door a couple of years ago, and the owl is from the twins’ Harry Potter birthday party.
 I love cheeky white rat looking at it through the cage.
 It’s almost teasing it.

 There was one new addition, but nothing I purchased.
 The black pumpkin in the crate is something that we’ve used for many years.
 It started off as a black cat pumpkin that I painted, then just became a piece of the regular Halloween decor each year following.
 This year though I decided to add a glittery spider web to it.

 You can do almost anything with these.
-You can make them in any size to make hair accesories, table runners, adhere them to your decor, or just hang them.
+Make them in assorted sizes for hair accessories, table runners, to adhere to your decor, or simply hang them.

 Please pin this post for later: